No matches found. Please delete your results or press the "Show All".

 Rita is an artist, researcher, and teacher deeply committed to the arts and education.
 In recognition of her many accomplishments and commitments, she has received a number of awards for her scholarship, service and teaching including the distinction of Distinguished Fellow of the National Art Education Association in the USA, the Ted T. Aoki Award for Distinguished Service in Canadian Curriculum Studies (CACS), the Canadian Art Teacher of the Year Award (CSEA) and the Killam Award for Excellence in Mentoring (UBC).

 Samia Khan is an associate professor in educational technology and science education.
-Prior to joining the faculty, she worked in the field of science as a scientist and was also a public school science teacher in Canada and a faculty teacher advisor in the US.
-Dr. Khan is a graduate of the University of Massachusetts-Amherst and since at UBC, has published in major international journals, such as: Science Education; Science Teacher Education; Educational Technology Research and Development; Computers and Education, and Technology, Instruction, Cognition and Learning.
-She has also garnered substantial funding and been awarded the prestigious Prime Minister’s Award of Canada for Teaching Excellence in Science, Mathematics and Technology, the Association for Supervision and Curriculum Development Award, the UBC Research Award, and the Canadian Society for the Study of Education’s New Scholar Award for her research.
+Prior to joining the faculty, she worked in the field of science as a scientist.
+Dr. Khan is a Canadian public school science teacher with a permanent teaching certificate and experience as a Department Head.
+Dr. Khan pursued graduate study, teaching, and research at the University of Massachusetts-Amherst, US.
+Since at UBC, has published in major international peer-reviewed journals, such as: Science Education; Science Teacher Education; Educational Technology Research and Development; Computers and Education, and Technology, Instruction, Cognition and Learning.
+She has also garnered substantial continuous funding and been awarded the prestigious Prime Minister’s Award of Canada for Teaching Excellence in Science, Mathematics and Technology, the Association for Supervision and Curriculum Development Award, the UBC Research Award, and the Canadian Society for the Study of Education’s New Scholar Award for her research.

 Dr. Khan's work was recently cited in Tech Trends as top research that has shaped the field of educational technology and teacher education (Bakir, 2016).

-Dr. Khan is currently exploring the following research questions:
+Dr. Khan is actively researching the following research questions with graduate students:

 - How should we teach STEM, including to people who have learning needs?